Best War Films List

 2. The characters are either affected by it or directly involved.

-Any film not meeting criteria #1 will go to Best Military Films List instead.
+Any film not meeting criteria #1 will go to Best Military Films list instead.
 Military biopics are acceptable as long as the subject is involved with a war or two.
 Multiple parts (i.e. duology, trilogy, etc.) can be put together as one if there's a continuation in the narrative.
 Miniseries and telefilms are fair game, but anything made after the year 2000 and documentaries are excluded.

 These films have shown brilliance in most, if not all, aspects: acting, characters, screenplay, plot, direction, editing, cinematography, and so on.
 They must also be "culturally, historically, or aesthetically significant."
 Then, I think about cultural phenomenon, uniqueness, famous movie moments, iconic scenes and/or lines, cinematic power, and timelessness.